-Taken during third mentoring semester.
-Under the guidance of a faculty mentor in the genre, each student researches and completes a substantive critical project (25-30 pages, including bibliography) in one of the areas of emphasis: craft of writing, literary theory/criticism in the genre, or creative writing

-CRW CRAFT TOPICS IN FICTION IV: CRAFT
+Under the guidance of a faculty mentor in the genre, each student researches and completes a substantive critical project (25-30 pages, including bibliography) in one of the areas of emphasis: craft of writing, literary theory/criticism in the genre, or creative writing pedagogy.
+Prerequisite: Admission into the MFA program and Craft Topics in Nonfiction I and II.
+CRW CRAFT TOPICS IN NONFICTION IV: